 The MENTOR Initiative: A History of Emergencies …

-The MENTOR Initiative has been at the forefront of Natural and Humanitarian Emergencies throughout its lifetime.
-From the 2004 Boxing Day Tsunami in Indonesia, Cyclone Nargis in Myanmar in 2008, the 2010 Earthquake in Haiti, and most recently in response to Cyclone Idai in Mozambique, MENTOR has been delivering Integrated Vector Management programmes to some of the most at-risk populations around the world.
+The MENTOR Initiative has been at the forefront of natural and humanitarian emergencies throughout its lifetime.
+From the 2004 Boxing Day Tsunami in Indonesia, Cyclone Nargis in Myanmar in 2008, the 2010 Earthquake in Haiti, cyclone Idai in Mozambique in 2019, and more recently in Ukraine, MENTOR has been delivering Integrated Vector Management and medical logistics programmes to some of the most at-risk populations around the world.

 The MENTOR Initiative have been working in Mozambique since the impacts of Cyclone Idai became apparent.
 Maximising on various partnerships including the Ministry of Health, USAID/OFDA, Tchau Tchau Malaria, The MENTOR Initiative have already achieved significant results in preventing and protecting the most at-risk populations from malaria and other vector-bourne diseases, as well as improving other key health care and well-being markers.